 Although these fun and helpful apps can help us live an easier life, can an app actually make us feel better when we are down, boost our mood and make us happier?
 Can technology address a much deeper need and not just materialistic ones?

 Yes.
 It can.
-There are much psychology-based happiness & mental health apps out there that can not only improve your mood but also help you build new positive habits and change negative behaviors.
+There are many psychology-based happiness and mental health apps out there that can not only improve your mood but also help you build new positive habits and change negative behaviors.

 What do you mean by happiness?